golemfactory/yapapi/README.md

 ## How to use this API?

-Assuming you have your Golem node up and running (you can find instructions on how to do that in the [yagna repository](https://github.com/golemfactory/yagna) in our [handbook](https://handbook.golem.network)), what you need to do is:
+Assuming you have your Golem node up and running (you can find instructions on how to do that in the [yagna repository](https://github.com/golemfactory/yagna) and in our [handbook](https://handbook.golem.network)), what you need to do is:
 * *prepare your payload* - this needs to be a Docker image containing your application that will be executed on the provider's end.
 This image needs to have its volumes